 On this page:

 The New Zealand Racing Board administers all racing and sports betting in New Zealand.
-It will need to put AML/CFT measures in place once ‘Phase 2’ of the Act comes into effect.
+It will need to put AML/CFT measures in place.

-This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime.
+This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime and terrorism.

 Here’s a summary of the proposed changes.